 Interested in supporting our efforts to clean stormwater?
 Contact Devon Buckels at firstname.lastname@example.org.

 CLEAN WATER CHALLENGE (formerly the Clean River Design Challenge): TWC is excited for the next iteration of this challenge!
 This year we will be focusing on three pollutants: phosphorus, nitrogen, and E. coli.
 Teams of university students will be tasked with developing a solution to one (or more!) of these pollutants and crafting a high-level business plan to get their solution out into the community.
-This competition will kick off in Fall 2021.
-Keep an eye out for coming news on the next iteration of this popular and impactful competition among local universities for solutions to water quality challenges.
+This competition will kick off in Fall 2021!
+Check out this post for more information about the competition.

 Looking to get involved in the Clean Water Challenge?
 Contact Devon Buckels at email@example.com